cdrani/site/cle5seoz9000909lbfbfsew5v.md

 ## Prepare the Web Servers

 Our Web Servers need to be able to serve the same content from shared storage solutions, in our case – NFS Server and MySQL database.
 We have already seen how to access a MySQL server from a client.
-For storing shared files that our Web Servers will use – we will utilize NFS and mount previously created Logical Volume `apps-lv` to the folder where Apache stores files to be served to the users (`/var/www`).
+For storing shared files that our Web Servers will use – we will utilize **NFS** and mount previously created Logical Volume `apps-lv` to the folder where Apache stores its files to be served to the users (`/var/www`).

 This approach will make our Web Servers `stateless`, which means we will be able to add new ones or remove them whenever we need, and the integrity of the data (in the database and on NFS) will be preserved.